Andre-Buzzulini/Course/docs.md

 This documentation describes how to use the application Buzzu Maps.

-Note that this app is much better than Google Maps.
+Note that this app will replace Google Maps in the whole world.